-Android devices with Google apps include devices sold by Google or one of our partners and include phones, cameras, vehicles, wearables, and televisions.
-These devices use Google Play Services and other pre-installed apps that include services like Gmail, Maps, your phone's camera and phone dialer, text-to-speech conversion, keyboard input, and security features.
-Learn more about Google Play Services.
+Android devices with Google apps include devices sold by Google or one of our partners and include phones, cameras, vehicles, wearables and televisions.
+These devices use Google Play Services and other pre-installed apps that include services such as Gmail, Maps, your phone's camera and phone dialler, text-to-speech conversion, keyboard input and security features.
+Learn more about Google Play services.